 Motivation and practical challenge

 In the Netherlands, the introduction of multi-functional flood defences has led to an increase in the number of transitions on flood defences.
-Examples of these transitions are roads on grass-covered dikes (top photo) and geometrical changes such as berms and objects, including stairs and trees.
-During storms, high waves can overtop the dikes and run down on the landward slope.
-The large forces of these overtopping waves lead to erosion of the grass cover (bottom-left photo).
+Examples of these transitions are roads on grass-covered dikes (Figure 1, top photo) and geometrical changes such as berms and objects, including stairs and trees.
+During storms, high waves can overtop the dikes and run down the landward slope.
+The large forces of these overtopping waves lead to erosion of the grass cover (Figure 1, bottom-left photo).
 Once the cover is eroded, the core material of the dike starts to erode, weakening the dike and resulting in the end in a dike breach.
 Wave overtopping was indeed one of the main failure mechanisms that led to dike failure during the flood of 1953.
-Recent experiments and numerical studies have shown that transitions are weak spots in the dike profile (bottom-right photo).
+Recent experiments and numerical studies have shown that transitions are weak spots in the dike profile (Figure 1, bottom-right photo).
 At these locations, the erosion by overtopping waves starts.
 However, we do not know how these transitions affect the overtopping flow and dike cover erosion.
 Thus, it is hard to include transitions in current calculation methods for dike failure.

 Moreover, existing calculation methods can only be applied to one location of the dike profile.
-These new models calculate the forces in the entire dike profile and therefore calculate the upstream and downstream effect of transitions on the flow.
+These new models calculate the forces along in the entire dike profile and therefore calculate the upstream and downstream effect of transitions on the flow.
 Lessons learned from the detailed model are simplified and implemented in the fast model.
-Thereby, I study three types of transitions (bottom-left figure):
+Thereby, I study three types of transitions (Figure 2, bottom-left):

 - cover type: an asphalt road on a grass-covered dike.